emleddin/research-scripts/amber-analysis/RMS/README.md

 The `frame2ns` variable converts Frame number column to time in nanoseconds using a multiplier (in this case, 1/500).
 It likely will not be `500`, depending on what you used for you mdin files.

+## Rendered Examples
+This directory has examples of the Python and Gnuplot figures made from the above plotting scripts.